 This quadriceps exercise will strengthen your knee joint and build stamina along the entire leg.

 Aren’t the gym type?
 Do you prefer to be in the water or outdoors?

 Fortunately swimming is one of the best activities you can do to improve bad knees.
 Treading water, front crawl, backstroke or just kicking laps with a flutter board will not only solidify your knee joint, but will give you a great cardio workout as well.
 Jogging in water or water aerobics are other options you can try in a pool as well.

-Results of Exercises to Strengthen Your Knees
+What Are the Results of Exercises to Help Strengthen Your Knees?

 By strengthening the muscles around your knee, you’ll be able to relieve the regular strain placed on the knee joint.
 With less stress on the knee, you’ll be able to boost your chances to relieve pain and avoid further injury.

 As with all things, action is the key.
 It’s crucial to make time in our busy schedules to devote to improving our joints and bodies.
 Investing just fifteen minutes a day can provide a great payoff for your quality of life down the road.

 A final note: the term ‘no pain, no gain’ is outdated and obsolete.
 You should never experience sharp or shooting pain when engaging in the above exercises.
 If you do, modify your position or consult your doctor or a physical therapist.